paymill/paymill-documentation/guides/introduction/getting-started.html.md

 <p class="info">
 <span class="heading">**Public Key:**</span>
 This key is visible on your payment form and therefore can be seen by third parties.
-You use the public key to create a token for your customer’s credit card with our JavaScript bridge.
+You use the public key to create a token for your customer's credit card with our JavaScript bridge.
 More on that below.
 </p>

 <p class="info">
 <span class="heading">**Private Key:**</span>
-As soon as you have received the token, you can make a payment (transaction) – usually at the end of the order process – with our API.
+As soon as you have received the token, you can make a payment (transaction) - usually at the end of the order process - with our API.
 You have to indicate your private key every time you submit a request to our API.
 </p>

 Important note concerning test keys and live keys: